Information For Administrators

 • Checkpoint A – first level of student proficiency in NYS

-Assessment for Checkpoint A: Locally developed checkpoint A exam.
+Assessment for Checkpoint A: LOTE FAQSee VIII.
+Locally Developed Tests #27-30

 • Checkpoint B – second level of proficiency in NYS